davaya/openc2-jadn/jadn-v2.0.md

 OrderedSet collections may not be directly combined, but an OrderedSet value may be coerced into and combined with either a Sequence or a Set.

-Python: ordered-set package or collections.OrderedDict() library type keys with values ignored
+Python: ordered-set package or collections.OrderedDict() library type using keys and ignoring values

 3. **Map:**